bradygaster/Contoso.Construction/readme.md

 # Contoso Construction

 This repo contains .NET source code for the ASP.NET Core API highlighted in the CODE Magazine .NET 6 release issue for the article **Power Up your Power Apps with .NET 6 and Azure**.
+(Link TBD)

 ## Prerequisites